xtianmpimbaza/emasksercer/README.md

-# MySQL_CRUD
+# Emask server

-This is an example of RESTful CRUD in NodeJS with MySQL database
+This is an Emask server NodeJS with MySQL database

 ## Installation
-*Download zip to your machine or run: git clone git@github.com:xtianmpimbaza/emasksercer.git *Open the directory then
+*Download zip to your machine or run:
+    git clone git@github.com:xtianmpimbaza/emasksercer.git
+*Open the directory
+then